Montgomeryshire Yeomanry: Napoleonic Wars

 During the French Revolutionary Wars of the 1790s a number of English and Welsh counties formed part-time units of Yeomanry Cavalry and Volunteer Infantry for home defence and internal security duties.
 The Welsh county of Montgomeryshire failed to raise any yeomanry or volunteers at this time.
-However, after the shortlived Peace of Amiens broke down in 1803, under the leadership of Charles Watkin Williams-Wynn, Member of Parliament for Montgomeryshire, the county rapidly two formed Troops of Yeomanry cavalry, at Montgomery and Welshpool by August 1803.
+However, after the short-lived Peace of Amiens broke down in 1803, under the leadership of Charles Watkin Williams-Wynn, Member of Parliament for Montgomeryshire, the county rapidly two formed Troops of Yeomanry cavalry, at Montgomery and Welshpool by August 1803.
 Williams-Wynn took command as Major-Commandant, and a third troop soon followed at Newtown and Abermule.
 By 2 November this had expanded into a large force, the Montgomeryshire Volunteer Legion.
 In contemporary terminology a 'Legion' was an all-arms force, and soon after its formation the Montgomeryshire unit comprised three Troops of Yeomanry cavalry each 40 strong, and 20 Companies of Volunteer infantry, with Watkins-Wynn as Lieutenant-Colonel-Commandant and commander of the legion's cavalry.
 Charles Hanbury-Tracy was the second lieutenant-colonel.